Bored Panda works better on our iPhone app

 This Is The World’s Tiniest Wild Cat, And It Might Be The Cutest Thing You’ll See Today

-Nature is an amazing place for fresh air and sunshine.
-Nature is also great for your mental health as being in it reduces stress and anger.
-But, did you know that nature is also a major source of cuteness?
+Nature is a fantastic place for fresh air and sunshine.
+Nature is also great for your mental health, as being in it reduces stress and anger.
+But did you know that nature is also a significant source of cuteness?

-Yes, forests, jungles, deserts, and a number of other natural locations are home to millions of cute animals—koalas, llamas, alpacas, possums, spooders, slow lorises, polar foxes, harp seals, and a myriad more.
+Yes, forests, jungles, deserts, and several other natural locations are home to millions of cute animals—koalas, llamas, alpacas, possums, spooders, slow lorises, polar foxes, harp seals, and a myriad more.
 In this list, it’s, of course, the rusty-spotted cat, which is incidentally also the smallest wild cat on the planet.

 Meet the smallest feline species on the planet—the rusty-spotted cat